 Here is a list of factors to be considered for your ERP selection criteria:

 Look for any industry-specific functionalities that you want in your ERP system.
-For example, if you are into discrete manufacturing, you may have to consider your needs like Material Requirements Planning, Bill of Material requirements, features supporting your manufacturing methodology like lean manufacturing features, etc. There are many industry-specific ERP systems in the market today and choosing an ERP system with industry-specific functionalities that you are looking for can minimize the need for customizations to your ERP.
+For example, a Cloud ERP for discrete manufacturing, can help in managing your specific business needs like Material Requirements Planning, Bill of Material requirements, features supporting your manufacturing methodology like lean manufacturing features, etc. As per Epicor’s 2022 report, 95% of organizations believe their ERP system should be tailored to their specific requirements.
+There are many industry-specific ERP systems in the market today and choosing an ERP system with industry-specific functionalities that you are looking for can minimize the need for customizations to your ERP.

 Flexibility and customizations